Kabul school bombing: A sign of what lies ahead for Afghanistan? | DW | 11.05.2021

 The Taliban announced a three-day cease-fire on Monday to honor Eid al-Fitr, which marks the end of the holy month of Ramadan.

-The Afghan government says the group must agree to a longer nationwide cease-fire so that intra-Afghan talks could resume.
+The Afghan government has said the group must agree to a longer nationwide cease-fire so that intra-Afghan talks can resume.

 "Americans are leaving, and there is no reason for Afghans to kill each other.
 I hope the cease-fire would be extended," Mohammad Wali, a Kabul resident, told DW.